gpuweb/gpuweb/wgsl/wgsl_spec_style_guide.md

 Be clear about which agent is doing what:
 *   The _shader author_ is the person writing the WGSL code for use in their application
 *   The _implementation_ is the thing that runs the application, processing the WGSL code.
-    *   Implicitly, the implementation is a hardware-software combination, and we don’t care about the boundary between them.
+    *   Implicitly, the implementation is a hardware-software combination, and the normative part of the specification does not care about the boundary between them.
+        However, non-normative explanatory text can call out common cases, to aid the reader's understanding.
-    *   Avoid overly specific terms like “hardware” or “instructions”.
+    *   Avoid overly specific terms like “hardware” or “instructions” in the normative part of the text.
 *   Avoid using “we”, as that is often ambiguous.
     *   Exception: It’s ok to write “We say” to introduce alternative terminology.
+*   Avoiding passive voice is one way to achive the needed clairty.

 Use “must” when there is an absolute requirement to satisfy a condition, either on the part of the shader author or the implementation.